List of Star Wars species (K–O): Omwati

 Although the Omwati are not a branch of humanity, the differences are extremely small.
 The Omwati skin is a bluish color and their eyes are generally blue or black.
 The size of an adult Omwati borders that of a human, although their morphology is typically slightly frailer with regard to females.
 There are very few Omwati with a stout physiology.
 Their most striking characteristic is their "hair" which appears to be made of small, diaphanous feathers of an iridescent color.
 Omwati do not have any other hair.

 The Omwati rarely left their homeworld and rarely took part in galactic events, until Wilhuff Tarkin enslaved the youngest of their species to serve as Imperial scientists.
 Qwi Xux is perhaps the best-known member of the Omwati species.
 She was a researcher at the Imperial Maw Installation and a principal designer of the Death Star.
 The Rogue Jedi Kyp Durron ripped her memories of both this technology and her past from her mind.

 Ongree

 The Ongree are a bizarre looking species from the Skustell Cluster.
 The Jedi Pablo-Jill was an Ongree.

 Ortolan

 The Ortolans are a race of fat, blue-skinned creatures with long snouts, not all that different from a small elephant.
-One example is Max Rebo, head of The Max Rebo Band, contracted to play in Jabba the Hutt's Tatooine palace.
+One example is Max Rebo, the leader of The Max Rebo Band, contracted to play in Jabba the Hutt's Tatooine palace.
 Possessing a love of food and music, these small aliens are also adept at surviving the frigid temperatures of their homeworld Orto.